 Listen to Poppy Tooker’s podcast on Randazzo’s Camellia City Bakery and ship one of their king cakes to a friend or relative you’re missing in another part of the country.
 Established in 1965, the Slidell bakery continues a long family tradition of braided king cakes, handmade from scratch, and has been featured by The Food Network, Good Morning America, Rachael Ray and USA Today, just to name a few accolades.
 Poppy Tooker is a native New Orleanian who has spent her life immersed in the vibrant colors and flavors of her hometown.
 Poppy’s NPR-affiliated radio show and podcast, Louisiana Eats!, carries her message state-wide and beyond, taking listeners into the fields, the waters, the markets and kitchens to hear from the people who maintain the state’s storied food traditions and create new culinary magic inspired by the wealth of Louisiana’s food culture.

 Though the Northshore is focused on family fun, we know how to pour a cold beverage too.
 Taste the culture at Abita Brewery, ranked in Forbes' top 50 largest craft breweries in the nation, nestled in the quaint town of Abita Springs.
 They brew their own King Cake Soda in honor of the season, and the annual local favorite, Mardi Gras Bock (stop by the Tasting Room or purchase via Drizly).
 Chafunkta Brewing Company is a small-batch, high-quality, brewed with love, must-taste brewery, who this year introduces a King Cake beer, Foolish Flambeaux.
-Pyre Provisions adds a new King Cake flavored daiquiri to the menu, and Kappy's Daiquiri and Sports Bar.
+Pyre Provisions has added a new King Cake flavored daiquiri to the menu, as has Kappy's Daiquiri and Sports Bar.
 Locals love the "I Got the Baby" brandy cocktail at The Lakehouse complete with whipped cream and a tiny plastic baby on top.
 Or, satisfy your sweet tooth at the Old Town Slidell Soda Shop with the King Cake Ice Cream Soda, hot cocoa bombs and king cake flavored ice cream.